 Art history can be intimidating.
 Seemingly composed of countless movements, mediums, artists, and styles, diving into the study may seem daunting.
-However, with the right book collection, you'll realize that an understanding of art history is not only possible, but surprisingly attainable.
+However, with the right book collection, you'll realize that an understanding of art history is not only possible but surprisingly attainable.
 After all, as Ralph Waldo Emerson famously claimed, “every artist was first an amateur.”

 So, whether you're considering a career in arts management, an artist looking to learn more about the story of your practice, or simply curious about art's evolution, these must-have books for budding art historians belong on your shelf!
+Among this collection of the best art history books for beginners, you will find anthologies of famous paintings, sculptures, and other artwork, as well as texts covering architecture, art movements, and beyond.

 Here's a selection of the best art history books for beginners.